jfc3/10kapart/ReadMe.md

 When I started this project, I had been thinking about a more involved version of this application that a person could keep track of all the places they wanted to eat when they travel.
 More of a personal recommendation or list of places to eat.
 So this was a way to try a few ideas out and make it quick and easy to display restaurant information, along with being only 10 Kb.

-This project uses hand-coded JSON files of cities, states, and nearby locations, which currently are the following:
+This project uses hand-coded JSON files of cities, states, and nearby locations, which currently are the following with their JSON file name after the name:

-* Annapolis, MD
+* Annapolis, MD - ann
-* Austin, TX
+* Austin, TX - aus
-* Baltimore, MD
+* Baltimore, MD - bal
-* Boston, MA
+* Buffalo, NY - buf
-* Buffalo, NY
+* Boston, MA - bos
-* Cleveland, PA
+* Cleveland, PA - cle
-* Columbus, OH
+* Columbus, OH - col
-* Delaware
+* Delaware - de
-* Las Vegas, NV
+* Las Vegas, NV - las
-* Maryland
+* Maryland - md
-* Memphis, TN
+* Memphis, TN -  mem
-* Mississippi
+* Mississippi - ms
-* New Orleans, LA
+* New Orleans, LA - msy
-* New York, NY
+* New York, NY - nyc
-* Northern Virginia
+* Northern Virginia - nva
-* Ocean City, NJ
+* Ocean City, NJ - ocnj
-* Philadelphia, PA
+* Philadelphia, PA - phl
-* Portland, OR
+* Portland, OR - pdx
-* Rochester, NY
+* Rochester, NY - roc
-* San Deigo, CA
+* San Deigo, CA - san
-* Syracuse, NY
+* Syracuse, NY - syr
-* Washington, DC
+* Washington, DC - dca

 If you look in the CTY folder, you will find some cities and locations with more than one file.
 The ones with a dash and the word full (-full) in the name are the full version of the city or location.
 One of my goals was to create the HTML template and CSS in about 3 - 4Kb, so I had 6 or 7 Kb for content, along with that I wanted the rendered page to be under 10 Kb without minifying or zipping anything.
 Hopefully, I have done that.